EnviDat/websnap/README.md

 ## Purpose

-This project was developed to EnviDat resiliency and support continuous operation during server maintenance.
+This project was developed to facilitate EnviDat resiliency and support continuous operation during server maintenance.
 [EnviDat](https://www.envidat.ch) is the environmental data portal of the Swiss Federal Institute for Forest, Snow and Landscape Research WSL.

 ## Author